xebia/essentials/one-change-at-a-time.md

 ---

 layout: card
 category: craftmanship

 ---

 One change at a time

 ---

-<p>A single commit should be consistent and contain only changes related to a single user story/issue.
-          For instance, don't mix formatting changes with bug fixes.</p>
+A single commit should be consistent and contain only changes related to a single user story/issue.
+For instance, don't mix formatting changes with bug fixes.

 ---

 A single commit should contain only changes related to a single user story or issue.
 For instance, don't mix formatting changes with bug fixes.
 In other words: A change should have only one reason to be reverted.